rmgmachado/lmdbpp/README.md

 ```

 #### startup() method
 Create or open a new LMDB environment.
-When the enviroment_t object is no longer needed, you must call cleanup() to close the environment and release resources.
+When the enviroment_t object is no longer needed, call to cleanup() to close the environment and release resources.
+The lmdb::environment_t destructor calls cleanup() automatically if the environment is still open when the object is destroyed.

 ```C++
 #include "lmdbpp.h"